XC1a/ProMiSE/README.md

+# ProMiSE: A High-Performance Programmable Hardware Monitor for High Security Enforcement of Software Execution

 # 1. Introduction of this Repo

 This repository contains the implementation of ProMiSE based on Rocket-chip project, which is a flexible/programmable secure monitor enforecing different secuirty policies, e.g., Control-Flow Integrity or Shadow-Stack.
 More details are shown in IEEE TCAD 2023 Paper: